Martin Ssempa

-Martin Ssempa (born 1968) is a Ugandan charismatic pastor, activist, and the founder of the Makerere Community Church.
+Martin Ssempa (born 3 January 1968) is a Ugandan charismatic pastor, activist, and the founder of the Makerere Community Church.
 Ssempa first came to international prominence in 2010, after a presentation video he made at his church, which showcased his opposition to homosexuality, went viral.

 Early life and education

-Martin Ssempa was born in Naluzaale of Uganda's Masaka District in 1968 to a single mother.
-He did not know his father.
-His mother was a teacher and he changed schools often as a child.
+Martin Ssempa was born in Nalusali village in Masaka District in 1968, the youngest of eight children to a Muganda mother.
+He did not know his father, who was Indian and expelled from the country during the presidency of Idi Amin.
+Ssempa was named after his grandfather.
+His mother, a teacher, raised her son alone and he changed schools often as a child.
 Ssempa went to Kimanya Primary School in Masaka and St. Peter's Primary School in Nsambya.
 He then went to Rubaga Boys' Secondary School, before he completed his A level at Namilyango College.
-During his teenage years he became a celebrity in East Africa as the national break dancing champion.
-In 1988, Ssempa was admitted to Makerere University.